 Hearing loss doesn’t just impact the affected person; its effects ripple over to loved ones, too.
-Your friend or family member can offer the provider an outside perspective and perhaps relay subtle symptoms or behaviors that you weren’t aware of (ex. turning the TV volume up).
+Your friend or family member can offer the provider an outside perspective and perhaps relay subtle hearing loss symptoms or behaviors that you weren’t aware of , like turning the TV volume up.

-The perks of bringing a buddy aren’t limited to that first visit—his or her presence can be extremely valuable during the hearing aid selection, fitting and programming process, as well as routine follow-up visits.
+The perks of bringing an appointment buddy aren’t limited to that first visit—their presence can be extremely valuable during the hearing aid selection, fitting and programming process, as well as routine follow-up visits.

 Options abound when it comes to hearing aids today.
-Since your companion knows you so well, he or she can help pinpoint which features or technology would be most beneficial to you.
-Your partner’s voice can even be used with speech-mapping software to ensure your hearing aid is programmed to pick up important voices in your life.
+Since your companion knows you so well, they can help pinpoint which hearing aid technologies or features would be most beneficial to you.
+Your appointment buddy’s voice can even be used with speech-mapping software to ensure your hearing aid is programmed to pick up important voices in your life.

-There’s a lot of information to consume when it comes to care, maintenance and self-adjusting, too.
-Your partner can be there to take notes and ask questions that are relevant to your lifestyle and needs.
+There’s a lot of information to consume when it comes to hearing aid maintenance, care, and self-adjusting, too.
+Your medical companion can be there to take notes and ask questions that are relevant to your lifestyle and needs.